 Over the past few years I have spent some considerable time looking at automotive industry developments in the BRIC countries.
 China certainly comes top of mind whenever you mention automotive industry and BRIC in the same sentence and over the past ten years there has been considerable investment in China to make it the automotive powerhouse that it is today.
 In India it is much the same story with global car companies keen to leverage low cost production with a very skilled base of engineers and production workers located in the country.
-I discussed the Indian automotive industry in another recent blog entry.

 Consumer wealth in both China and India has grown exponentially over the past few years and more and more consumers in these countries are demanding premium level vehicles such as BMW, Audi and Mercedes cars.
 In fact China represents the fastest growing premium market in the world at the moment.
 But what about Brazil and Russia, how are these countries fairing at the moment?
 For the purpose of this blog entry I will take a quick look at what is going on in Brazil.

 Brazil is unique in the automotive industry as its domestic manufacturers have come and gone over the years and its entire automotive industry, from a car production perspective, is more or less based on foreign owned car manufacturers.
 The reason for the demise of the domestic automotive industry in Brazil is due to the consumer’s interest for foreign brands which they perceived as being higher quality than those offered by the local car manufacturers.
 In the past, Brazil’s domestic manufacturers have included Romi, Miura, Puma, Gurgel, TAC Motors and Troller.
 Troller, a 4×4 SUV manufacturer, was widely regarded as one of the last Brazilian based vehicle manufacturers and they were acquired by Ford in 2007, this gave Ford a valuable foothold into the Brazilian market.

 The Brazilian automotive market can be broadly split into three tiers of car manufacturers –